mwigoti/Mathare_IGAD/README.md

 ## Executive summary

-TerraSat Mathare is a Django and GIS-based platform for helping communities and local responders understand flood risk, report infrastructure issues, and manage maintenance work in Mathare.
+NEWIS is a Django and GIS-based platform for helping communities and local responders understand flood risk, report infrastructure issues, and manage maintenance work in Mathare.
 The project combines a public map, ward-level analytics, USSD-based reporting, and staff dashboards into one operational workflow.

 This repository is the implementation foundation for a practical, community-centered flood-response system.